The following is a sample of health problems associated with nonhuman

 - hepatitis b virus - OW

 transmission: infected blood, saliva, semen.
-Parenteral inoculation
+Parenteral inoculation or intimate contact required.

 - hepatitis c virus - only chimps and humans